hafizur-rahman/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

 [//]: # (Image References)

 [image1]: ./examples/grayscale.jpg "Grayscale"
+[pipeline]: ./out/design/Pipleline.png "Pipeline"
+[step_output]: ./out/step_outputs.png "Step Output"
 ---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps:

-[image2]: ./out/design/Pipleline.png "Pipeline"

-![alt text][image2]
+![alt text][pipeline]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function as follows:

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+- At first, slope and intercept is calculated
+- Based on slope, lines are separated as left (negative slope) and right (positive slope) lines.
+Some lines having extreme slope were filtered out to reduce noise.
+- Average slope and intercept are calculated for both left and right lines
+- Average fit line is calculated from line equation

+Sample output from each step:
-![alt text][image1]
+![alt text][step_output]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+- It worked almost perfect for straight roads, but not very well for curved roads as in challenge video.
+- The threshold slope to filter out lines is empirical.
+So overlay lane lines is sometimes not matching actual line in challenge video.
+- Was NOT tested with varying lighting condition, shadow, reflection etc, it may not work well for those cases.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+- Rather than straight line, the overlay lane line should be improved with curvature based line.
+- To adapt with lighting condition etc, color detection (like white/yellow mark) might give better result.